jchen1ca/walnut/image_augmentation.md

   <img src="/assets/ia/blend.jpg" width="50%">
   <div class="figcaption">

 <a name='simulation'></a>
 ### 16)	Image simulation
+This  paper  ex-ploresdomain  randomization,  a  simple  technique  for  trainingmodels on simulated images that transfer to real images by ran-domizing rendering in the simulator.
+With enough variability inthe simulator,  the real  world may  appear to  the model  as justanother  variation.
+[Josh Tabin, et al, 2017](https://arxiv.org/pdf/1703.06907.pdf)
   <div class="fig figcenter fighighlight">
   <img src="/assets/ia/simulation.jpg" width="50%">
   <div class="figcaption">

 <a name='applicable'></a>
 ## Situations that Data Augmentation is  not Applicable
 1)	OCR can’t use vertical flipping, because “6” after flipping is “9”.